 Eva simply closed the window and the curtain, took one last glance in the mirror and quickly washed her hands.
 She then plastered a somewhat nervous looking smile on her face, took my hand and opened the bathroom door.

-Years later, after recounting this story to my best girl friend Flo, she was doubled over laughing then stood straight up and while smiling widely said,
+Years later, after recounting this story to my best girl friend Kelly, she was doubled over laughing then stood straight up and while smiling widely said,

 Who says pigs can’t fly?